redradix/ris-libreria-iconos-astro/README.md

 - CSS Metodology: [CUBE](https://cube.fyi/)
 - Layout components: [every-layout.dev](https://every-layout.dev/)
-- Tailwind: Not used in its original functionality, but as a generator for personalized urility classes, based on our design tokens.
+- Tailwind: Not used in its original functionality, but as a generator for personalized utility classes, based on our design tokens.

 ## 🚀 Project Structure

 This website uses [Astro](https://astro.build/).
-We are still learning about this system, so the benefits are not yet fully realized.
+We just started learning this system, so the benefits are not yet fully integrated.

-Inside of an Astro project, you'll see the following folders and files:
+### Folders and files:

 ```
 /
 ├── public/
-│   └── favicon.svg
+│   ├── favicon.svg
+│   ├── fonts/*
+│   │
 ├── src/
 │   ├── components/
 │   │   └── Card.astro